katilp/opendata-howto-docker-pre-exercise/_episodes/02-installing-docker.md

 Go to the offical [Docker site and their installation instructions](https://docs.docker.com/get-docker/) to install Docker for your operating system.

-We see no need to go beyond the documentation they provide so we leave it up to you to follow their installation procedure.

 In the episodes of this lesson that follow, we assume that Windows users have [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) activated with a Linux bash shell (e.g. Ubuntu) and Docker Desktop installed.
 All commands in a **Bash** box should be typed in this Linux shell (and **not** in the Windows command prompt or the git bash shell).

 If you are new to Linux bash shell, you should first follow [the tutorial on shell environment](https://swcarpentry.github.io/shell-novice/).
 Make sure that you are familiar with the directory structure and that you know how to create and remove directories and how to create files and save them to a specific directory.
 Make also sure that you have an editor with which you are confortable.
 A common choice is VS Code, but you can use any other editor.